pilotmoon/popclipweb/site/dev/icons.md

 ## Color handling

-By default, PopClip renders icons with a uniform fill color, ignoring any color information in the image.
+By default, PopClip treats icons as a mask images and renders them with a uniform fill color, ignoring any color information in the image.
 However, you can set the `preserve color` flag (see [Icon options](#icon-options)) to tell PopClip to keep the original color palette.

-::: info Special case: Color Iconify icons
+::: info Special case: Emoji and Iconify icons

-PopClip will automatically render color icons from Iconify in color.
+PopClip gives special treatment to emoji icons and color icons from Iconify.
+These icons are inherently colored, and PopClip will preserve their color even if `preserve color` is not set.

 :::